 That ethos shines through in the denim collection, with black jeans looking like black jeans from afar.
 Slide into a pair and you’ll reap the benefits of close fit cuts.

-There’s no denying the brand will appeal more to the older gentleman, but for quality, comfort and outright affordability, they’re well worth checking out.
+There’s no denying the brand will appeal more to the older gentleman looking for black jeans, but for quality, comfort and outright affordability, they’re well worth checking out.

 Acne Studios’ denim selection encompasses six different fits (including bootcut) with a gradient of colours within each.
 The River slim jeans are given a tapered fit towards the ankle, to give off a more convincing figure-hugging look, but without the cramped fit served up by skinny jeans.
 Available in ‘Stay Black’ and ‘Used Black’, they’re a well-fitting wardrobe upgrade for men looking for some of the coolest black jeans around.

 These black ripped skater jeans are a prime example.
 Rocking a skinny, low-rise fit, they’re finished with various amount of fading, distressing, rips and splatters, resulting in a pair of black jeans unlike any other.

-The ED-85 slim tapered jean are made from an 11.8oz denim, making them soft against the skin and stretchable.
+The ED-85 slim tapered black jeans are made from an 11.8oz denim, making them soft against the skin and stretchable.
 They’re as cool as jeans come, and are a pair you need in your collection.

 John’s The Cast 2 jeans, available in Obsidian, are cut to a slim tapered fit and with a low rise to the front and a higher rise at the back, mixing the best of both worlds.

-What we also love about Uniqlo jeans is the sheer array of sizes available.
+What we also love about Uniqlo’s black jeans is the sheer array of sizes available.
 Admittedly, this is more in regard to the waist size, as more pairs feature a 34-inch leg, but get them altered to your liking and you’ll have a great-looking pair that cost you pennies.